 You may choose to submit an audio file to provide background music, dialogue, effects, etc. for your presentation.

 - MP3 files are preferred for audio, but we will take OGG, AIFF, etc. Audio will be checked by Masquerade staff to ensure that it can be played during the convention.
 Bringing backups of your audio is highly recommended.

 - We cannot switch tracks during your presentation.
 All effects, music, dialogue, and other audio elements of your skit must be recorded on a single track.

 - We cannot fade in, fade out, or alter audio levels during your presentation.
 Please include these changes in audio level in your recording.

 - Please practice good recording techniques, respecting all nominal audio recording levels.
 Due to the unpredictability of the audio setup and characteristics of the Masquerade’s venue, we highly discourage the use of audio panning techniques, such as limiting certain sounds to the left or right stereo channel.
 Any usage of such techniques is at your own risk.
 Masquerade staff will not be responsible for distorted or missing audio as a result of bad recordings.

-- Once we start playing the CD, we cannot stop until your presentation is finished.
+- Provided audio will be played from beginning to end.
 If you need pauses in the background effects, please include these pauses in your recording.

 After registration, you will be provided with an option to submit your audio to the Masquerade staff digitally.
 We strongly advise that you do not submit audio until it is completely finalized.
 Skits will be given three chances to re-submit audio.

 Alternatively, USB drives can be collected during check-in.
 Due to technical limitations, we will no longer use CDs for audio submission.

 - No other files should be on the USB drive other than the submitted audio.